 - Regular consumption of unprocessed olive oil can increase the risk of heart attack, obesity, sweating, or weakness.

 4. Canola Oil

-Besides, the oil extracted from canola is also a peanut substitute and is a kind of vegetable oil.
-In other words, it is called canola oil.
-With the smoke point being at 460degree F, the oil is a great cooking oil that women use today because of the high quantity of omega-3 found in the oil.
+Besides, the oil extracted from canola is also a great replacement for vegetable oils used in brownies.
+With the smoke point of being at 460 degree F, the oil is a great cooking oil the women use today because of the high quantity of omega-3 found in the oil.

 - The significantly high amount of phytosterols and good fats in soybean oil helps reduce cholesterol levels, the risk of Alzheimer’s disease and heart disease.